mariomac/kaconf/README.md

   helper method from the `KA` class);
 * Specify mandatory properties (`Configurator` will throw and exception if the property is not found)
+* Add a description annotation
+* Add a `String KAConf.info(...)` method that shows string information about the parameters (name, description, etc...)